Harlem Valley Rail Weekend 2018 (BASH BISH & HVRR)

 - tent, tent bag, poles, & stakes, liner/tarp, sheet/pillow/pad

-- 2 spare inner tubes that fit your bicycle & a compatible pump or CO2, patch kit
+- 2 spare inner tubes that fit your bicycle, pump or CO2, patch kit

 - "nice clothing" for Saturday dinner is unnecessary